rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 functionalities for that build.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Q. What is In-process Script Approval and how it works?
+Q. What is "In-process Script Approval" and how it works?
 -> Jenkins, and several plugins, allow users to execute Groovy scripts in Jenkins.
 To protect Jenkins from the execution of malicious scripts, these plugins execute user-provided scripts in a Groovy Sandbox that limits what internal APIs are accessible.
--> This protection is provided by the Script Security plugin.
-As soon as an unsafe method is used in any of the scripts, the "In-process Script Approval" action should appear in "Manage Jenkins" to allow Administrators to make a decision about which unsafe
-    methods, if any, should be allowed in the Jenkins environment.
+-> This protection is provided by the "Script Security plugin".
+As soon as an unsafe method is used in any of the scripts, the "In-process Script Approval" action should appear in "Manage Jenkins" to allow Administrators to make a decision about which unsafe methods, if any, should be allowed in the Jenkins environment.
 -> This in-process script approval inherently improves the security of the overall Jenkins ecosystem.
+-> designed to prevent the execution of unapproved or potentially dangerous scripts that could pose a security risk.
+It gives administrators control over which scripts can be executed and provides an approval process for scripts that need to run.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q. Can we monitor Jenkins using common Observability tools?
-Ans: Common monitoring platforms like DataDog, Prometheus, JavaMelody & few others - have their corresponding Jenkins plugin, which
-     when configured, sends Metrics to the corresponding Monitoring platform, which can then be Observed with the latest tools & technologies.
+-> Common monitoring platforms like DataDog, Prometheus, JavaMelody & few others - have their corresponding Jenkins plugin, which when configured, sends Metrics to the corresponding Monitoring platform, which can then be Observed with the latest tools & technologies.
 The same can be configured with Alarms & Notifications for immediate attention when something goes wrong.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q. What is a Ping Thread in Jenkins and how it works?
-Ans: Jenkins installs "ping thread" on every remote connection, such as Controller/Agent connections, regardless of its transport
+-> Jenkins installs "ping thread" on every remote connection, such as Controller/Agent connections, regardless of its transport mechanism (such as SSH, JNLP, etc.).
-     mechanism (such as SSH, JNLP, etc.).
-The lower level of the Jenkins Remoting Protocol is a message-oriented protocol, and a ping thread periodically sends a ping message that the receiving end will reply to.
-The ping thread measures the time it takes for the reply to arrive, and if it’s taking excessive time (currently 4 minutes and configurable), then it assumes that the connection was lost and initiates the formal close down.
+-> The lower level of the Jenkins Remoting Protocol is a message-oriented protocol, and a ping thread periodically sends a ping message that the receiving end will reply to.
+-> The ping thread measures the time it takes for the reply to arrive, and if it’s taking excessive time (currently 4 minutes and configurable), then it assumes that the connection was lost and initiates the formal close down.

-*This is to avoid an infinite hang, as some of the failure modes in the network cannot be detected otherwise.
+** This is to avoid an infinite hang, as some of the failure modes in the network cannot be detected otherwise.
 The timeout is also set to a long enough value so that a temporary surge in the load or a long garbage collection pause will not trip off the close-down.

-*Ping thread is installed on both controller & agent; each side pings the other and tries to detect the problem from their sides.
+** Ping thread is installed on both controller & agent; each side pings the other and tries to detect the problem from their sides.

-*The ping thread time out is reported through java.util.logging.
+** The ping thread time out is reported through java.util.logging.
 Besides, the controller will also report this exception in the agent launch log.
-Note that some agent launchers, most notably SSH agents, writes all stdout/stderr outputs from the agent JVM into this same log file, so you need to be careful.
+-> Note that some agent launchers, most notably SSH agents, writes all stdout/stderr outputs from the agent JVM into this same log file, so you need to be careful.

 --------------------------------------------------------------------------------------------------------------------------------
 Java installation for slaves